aryavorskiy/LatticeModels.jl/README.md

 There are many packages with similar functionality, such as [Quantica.jl](https://github.com/pablosanjose/Quantica.jl), [pybinding](https://docs.pybinding.site/en/stable/index.html) and [Kwant](https://kwant-project.org/).
 However, the scope of these packages is different:

-- **Schroedinger equation solvers with time-dependent hamiltonians**.
+- **Schrödinger equation solvers with time-dependent hamiltonians**.
 Only Kwant provides similar functionality with its `Tkwant` module, but it lacks performance and flexibility in some cases.
 - **Convenient tools for setting boundary conditions and gauge fields**.
 The only way to do this in Kwant or Pybinding is to manually set the hopping values.